friendly/nestedLogit/docs/index.md

 The package provides one main function, [`nestedLogit()`](https://friendly.github.io/nestedLogit/reference/nestedLogit.md) for fitting the set of $`(m-1)`$ binary logistic regression models for a polytomous response with $`m`$ levels.
+It has the full suited of methods associated with [`glm()`](https://rdrr.io/r/stats/glm.html) and other model fitting methods.

+What is novel in R software design are aspects of a grammar for specifying dichotomies in model formulas, and the idea of fitting an overall model, which is composed of submodels that we want to also consider, test, plot, …

+### Specifying dichotomies

+The essential idea here is to have a simple notation expressing a dichotomy amongst response levels, like `{{A, B}, {C, D}}`, and then a way to specify a collection of $`m-1`$ of these that can be used productively in data analysis and visualization.

-These can be specified using helper functions,
+In the `nestedLogit` package these can be specified using helper
+functions:

 - [`dichotomy()`](https://friendly.github.io/nestedLogit/reference/nestedLogit.md):
   constructs a *single* dichotomy among the levels of a response factor;